Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- He's knocked down 1.0 threes per game, or 6.4% of his team's makes from beyond the arc this season.
+- This season, Joel Embiid has made 11.0 field goals per game, which adds up to 21.8% of his team's total makes.

-- Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- He's connected on 1.0 threes per game, or 6.4% of his team's makes from beyond the arc this season.

-- The Celtics are the fourth-best defensive team in the league, giving up 111.4 points per game.
+- The Celtics concede 111.4 points per game, fourth-ranked in the league.

-- On the boards, the Celtics have given up 44 rebounds per game, which puts them 18th in the league.
+- On the glass, the Celtics are ranked 18th in the league, allowing 44.0 rebounds per contest.

-- The Celtics concede 23.1 assists per contest, second-ranked in the NBA.
+- Looking at assists, the Celtics are second in the NBA, giving up 23.1 per contest.

-- In terms of 3-pointers, the Celtics are fifth in the NBA, allowing 11.6 makes per game.
+- The Celtics allow 11.6 made 3-pointers per contest, fifth-ranked in the league.

 Joel Embiid vs. the Celtics